nikolasbasler/BEARCAVE/README.md

     `./install.sh`

--   You will have to accept the licence agreement of Miniconda and and otherwise confirm the default settings by hitting ENTER.
+-   You will have to accept the licence agreement of Miniconda3 and otherwise confirm the default settings by hitting ENTER.

 -   After the installation is done, the folder will be renamed to BEARCAVE and within it, you will find the software, scripts